Crucifix (Michelangelo): Bargello sculpture

 In December 2008, the Italian government acquired another polychrome corpus sculpture for a crucifix in limewood from the antique dealer Giancarlo Gallino for €3.2 million, that is less than half the size of the Santo Spirito sculpture.
 It measures 41.3 × 39.7 cm.
 The sculpture is entitled, Crucifix Gallino and is displayed at Bargello, a national art museum in Florence.
 In 2004, this smaller sculpture had been exhibited in the Museo Horne in Florence.

 Since this sculpture is not documented by the contemporary biographers of Michelangelo, Ascanio Condivi and Giorgio Vasari, some art historians have attributed the work to Michelangelo based only on stylistic criteria and they have dated its creation to around 1495.

 Debates of authenticity

 There have been academic debates regarding the authenticity of these two sculptures now attributed to Michelangelo.

 In December 2009, an inquiry was opened into the acquisition of the Bargello crucifix by the Italian state.
-A journal, Agenzia Nazionale Stampa Associata (ANSA) reports that: "several experts have cast doubts on the attribution, with the doyenne of Michelangelo cross studies, German art historian Margrit Lisner, saying it was probably a Sansovino" sculpture.
+A journal, Agenzia Nazionale Stampa Associata (ANSA) reports that "several experts have cast doubts on the attribution, with the doyenne of Michelangelo cross studies, German art historian Margrit Lisner, saying it was probably a Sansovino" sculpture.

-In a book published by the Leipzig University Press in 2019, the Milanese restaurator and art historian Antonio Forcellino takes a position in the discussion about the Michelangelo crucifix of Santo Spirito.
-There he identifies it as a privately owned wooden sculpture.
-He attributes this work to Michelangelo not only because of its display of anatomical detail, but mainly due to an epigraph that was inscribed on the back of the work at the beginning of the eighteenth century.
+In a book published by the Leipzig University Press in 2019, the Milanese art historian Antonio Forcellino identifies the Michelangelo crucifix of Santo Spirito as a privately owned wooden sculpture.
+He attributes this work to Michelangelo not only because of its display of anatomical detail, but also, and primarily, because of an epigraph that was inscribed on the back of the work at the beginning of the eighteenth century.